-The operation was to "examine and close a wound on his shin" and the team said it is not expected to impact Stewart's potential return date at the beginning of the 2014 season.
+The operation, performed at a North Carolina hospital, was to "examine and close a wound on his shin."
+The team said it is not expected to impact Stewart's potential return date at the beginning of the 2014 season.

 Stewart, who broke his right tibia and fibula in a sprint car crash Aug.
 5 in Oskaloosa, Iowa, had previous surgeries in the days immediately after the accident to stabilize and clean the injury and then a second operation for doctors to insert a metal rod inside the tibia to achieve proper anatomical position.

 Stewart will remain hospitalized overnight Monday for observation.